mizu.js

 3 Notes

-Evaluated expression can be either be:
+The expression can be:

-• A string supported by HTMLElement.style.cssText (e.g. "color: blue;").
+• A string supported by HTMLElement.style.cssText (e.g., "color: blue;").

-• A Record<PropertyKey, unknown> of CSS properties mapped to their current value (e.g. { backgroundColor: "red", "border-color": "green", width: 1 }).
+• A Record<PropertyKey, unknown> mapping CSS properties to their values (e.g., { backgroundColor: "red", "border-color": "green", width: 1 }).

-• An Array of any of the listed supported types (e.g. [ "color: blue", { backgroundColor: "red" }, [] ]).
+• An Array of the supported types (e.g., [ "color: blue", { backgroundColor: "red" }, [] ]).

-Initial style attribute value is preserved.
+The initial style attribute value is preserved.

 Modeling